 The 'OCR a PDF Document' flow action will increase the PDF document file size.
 If 'Clean Operations' are performed files size increases are more prominent.

-OCR is a resource intensive operation, therefor a single OCR operation is recorded for every page OCR'd.
-For example, a 10 page document equates to 10 operations.
+OCR is a resource-intensive operation, therefor a single OCR action is recorded for every page OCR'd.
+For example, a 10-page document equates to 10 actions.

 The advanced 'OCR a PDF Document' flow action parameters are detailed below: